 - How to kick off/manage the various production phases (prototype, pilot, production)

-- CM selection—will your CMs operate locally or offshore, and should you go with an ODM?
+- Contract manufacturer (CM) selection—will your CMs operate locally or offshore, and should you go with an original design manufacturer (ODM)?

-- Time that needs to be added for the quality assurance process
+- The time required for the quality assurance process

-- Your production capacity requirements, plans for expansion
+- Your production capacity requirements and plans for expansion

 - The NPI process (gates, deliverables, approvals)